 As a real estate professional.
-Deadlines, negotiations and inspections are a general part of your every day.
+Deadlines, negotiations and inspections are a prevalent part of your day.
 Clients on both sides of the real estate transaction are placing their trust in you as their “REALTOR” that the property they are listing or purchasing will be a safe and healthy environment.

-When you contract with your home inspector, that trust continues from you to your home inspector.
-The relationship you make with your home inspector is built over months to years and many inspections.
+When you contract for a home inspection, that trust continues from you, to your home inspector.
+The relationship you make with your home inspector is built over months to years and over many inspections.

 Do you have the same trust in your radon professional?